socure-inc/socure-sigmadevice-sdk-android/README.md

 ```

 ## Configuration and usage
-For instructions on how to configure the SDK, see the [android SDK documentation](https://developer.socure.com/docs/sdks/sigma-device/android-sdk/) on DevHub.
+For instructions on how to configure the SDK, see the [Android SDK documentation](https://developer.socure.com/docs/sdks/sigma-device/android-sdk/) on DevHub.